jcampbellcodes/alsa-sweep/README.md

 Debian Buster (10) and couldn't find a clean way to get multi-arch support for armhf with the specific version of gcc I needed (6.3.0), and so my program failed to run on the board.
 I have a gut feeling that I should have been able to make this work with Debian Buster (or any Linux distro) so feel free to reach out if you have recommendations!
+But for now, my approach is just to use the same Linux distro on the host as the board has if possible.

 So: assuming you have Debian Stretch on your Beaglebone, go get an [amd64 image of Debian Stretch](https://www.debian.org/distrib/netinst#smallcd) and install it either in a [virtual machine](https://www.virtualbox.org/) or natively if you are so inclined.